 About Fort Pickens

+After the War of 1812 with the British, the US decided to fortify all the major forts.
 Begun in 1829, Fort Pickens was a Third System Fort intended to protect Pensacola Harbor, a role which it fulfilled together with Fort Barrancas and Fort McRee as well as the Navy Yard.
-In fact, when it was completed in 1834, Fort Pickens was the largest of the forts built for this purpose and it remained in use until 1947.
+In fact, when it was completed in 1834, Fort Pickens was the largest of the forts built for this purpose and remained in use until 1947.

-Over the course of its existence, Fort Pickens has seen a range of action, both military and otherwise, including in the Civil War.
-Indeed Pickens was one of just four southern forts to have evaded capture by the Confederates.
+Over the course of its existence, Fort Pickens has seen a range of action, both military and otherwise, including during the Civil War.
+Pickens was one of just four southern forts to have evaded capture by the Confederates.

-In 1886, Fort Pickens took on a new role as a prison for Apaches including Geronimo, the famous Apache Indian, was a prisoner there until 1888.
+In 1886, Fort Pickens took on a new role as a prison for Apaches including Geronimo – the famous Apache war chief who was a prisoner there until 1888.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.